pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/resources/Brock-Through-Walls-Guide.md

 ## Pidgey Strat
 This is slower than 1024 Charmander and faster than PP Strat.
-It requires some specific Bulbasaur DVs, so manipulating him can assure these are perfect but even without it the chance are around 65% (_TODO_ check this number) to get a workable Bulbasaur.
+It requires some specific Bulbasaur DVs, so manipulating him can assure these are perfect, but even without it the chance are around 56% to get a workable Bulbasaur.

 ### with Bulbasaur Manipulation
 #### 1 second slower manip without IGT tracking